-Frank Ackerman is an economist who has written extensively about the economics of climate change and other environmental problems.
+Frank Ackerman is an economist who has written extensively about the economics of climate change, energy and other environmental problems.
 His book, “Priceless: On Knowing the Price of Everything and the Value of Nothing,” is a critique of cost-benefit analysis and its abuse in US environmental policy.
-His latest books are “Poisoned for Pennies: The Economics of Toxics and Precaution” (Island Press, 2008), and “Can We Afford the Future?
+His other books include “Poisoned for Pennies: The Economics of Toxics and Precaution” (Island Press, 2008), and “Can We Afford the Future?
 Economics for a Warming World” (Zed Books, 2009).
 He has written numerous academic and popular articles, and has directed policy reports for clients ranging from Greenpeace to the European Parliament.
-He is a founder and member of the steering committee of Economics for Equity and Environment (the E3 Network), and a member scholar of the Center for Progressive Reform.
-Frank received his PhD in economics from Harvard University in 1975, and has taught economics at Tufts University and at the University of Massachusetts.
-Since 2007, he has worked jointly with GDAE and the Stockholm Environment Institute (SEI), leading a research program on climate economics.
-In addition to his day job, he plays the trumpet in the Second Line Social Aid and Pleasure Society Brass Band, an amateur New Orleans-style band in the Boston area.
+For a listing of his publications, see his website, http://frankackerman.com.